yongkyuns/yongkyuns.github.io/_pages/about.md

 These days, I'm interested in following my passion for entrepreneurship in software development to address important societal problems.
-If this sounds interesting, please reach out anytime.
+If this sounds interesting, please feel free to reach out.
+When not working, I enjoy spending time with my kids and watch them grow.
+Designing humans is full of faults, which makes it that much more enjoyable :wink:.